meetoseh/backend/docs/redis/keys.md

   has the server images lock.

-- `users:{sub}:delete:lock`: goes to a string '1' while a backend server is trying to delete the user with the given sub
+- `users:{sub}:delete:lock`: goes to a string '1' while a backend server is trying to delete the user with the given sub.
+Also used when trying to cancel the users subscription.

 ### Stats namespace